 He is very passionate about health as such he volunteers with a local nonprofit organization in his community by leading a team of other passionate youth to annually organize medical outreach programs.
 He also works with the community prison service to provide free counselling services, and reform programs for inmates due to his passion for mental health.
 He is driven by excellence, hard work, and service to a course greater than oneself.

-Dela helps support RESULTS UK’s network of grassroots volunteers.
+Dela helps support RESULTS UK’s network of grassroots volunteers and works on campaign communications.
 After studying geography at King's College, London she volunteered at the Welsh Centre for International Affairs, before completing an internship at PEER gallery.
-Outside of the office Dela is working on a project which explores...
+Outside of the office Dela is...